THERE was little rest for many police highway patrol officers over the festive season.

 Police said the operation aimed to “take dangerous, impaired and irresponsible drivers off our roads”.

 The operation from 15 December-7 January targeted motorists drink driving, speeding and driving while unlicensed.

-There were 19 disqualified and 42 unlicensed drivers caught in the dragnet across Kingston and 117 vehicles were found to be unregistered.
+There were 26 disqualified and 36 unlicensed drivers caught in the dragnet in Frankston and 46 vehicles were unregistered.

-Seven cars were impounded and 59 people were fined for using a mobile phone while driving.
+Eight cars were impounded and nine people were fined for using a mobile phone while driving.

 Last year, 237 people lost their lives on the state’s roads, with the main factors being speeding and impaired driving caused by alcohol, drugs and fatigue.

 Roads Minister Luke Donnellan said the state government would spend more than $1 billion on safer roads as part of the Towards Zero road safety strategy.